 For many churches, Monday is the soonest that a staff member can get to the cards, but if at all possible, do make it a priority.
-Also, no matter what the time or day, sort the cards into the three levels and be sure as soon as possible someone responds to those in the RED category getting the connection card or you will send an extremely negative message and people will much less likely to respond to requests for help in the future.
+Also, no matter what the time or day, sort the cards into the three levels and be sure as soon as possible someone responds to those in the RED category within ONE WEEK of getting the connection card or you will send an extremely negative message and people will much less likely to respond to requests for help in the future.
+These situations often require a judgment call as to whether they are in the RED or YELLOW category.
+Though these folks communicate specific needs, they are ones that can be answered in the span of perhaps a few days to a week after the church service.
+It would be best to come up with guidelines in your church to help you make decisions about which category to place various needs.